emredemirbas/mini-yugioh-game/README.md

 • Battle phase is the third and last phase of the player's turn.
 In this phase, you can declare attacks.

-• You should choose an attacker monster from your monster field with left click.
+• You should choose an attacker monster from your monster field (with left click).
 If there are no monsters in opponent's monster zone, a direct attack is declared.
 Which means, inflicting damage equal to the attacking monster's ATK points.

 • But if there are monster(s) in your opponent's field, you should choose a target right after you choose an attacker from your field.